medaniel93/DigitalAthenaeus/homer/workflow.md

 1. Identify the Kaibel citation to Athenaeus.
 	- For example, there is a Homeric quotation at (Causabon) 9c.
-	- That corresponds to Kaible 1.16 (cf. p.
+	- That corresponds to Kaibel 1.16 (cf. p.
 20 in Kaibel's printed edition).
 1. Find that passage in the file `draft-ath.xml`.
 1. Identify the citation to Homer.
 	- The quotation from Athenaeus 1.16 is at *Iliad* 24.262.